Monday, 29 June 2026

 Tuesday, 16 June 2026

-Balsam Bashing at Lyme Park - Sunday 14th June 2026
+Balsam bashing at Lyme Park on Sunday 14th June 2026

 Seven of us met Ranger Jason in the main car park and, as we were working down Red Lane which is near the entrance kiosk, Jason had arranged for the Lyme Park minibus to give us a lift back down the drive near to Red Lane.